 Let me tell you: I shoot a lot of my videos casually.
 In fact, a lot of the time I’m just in my apartment or the hotel.
 I sit in front of my laptop and talk directly to the camera.

-Whatever reservations you have about getting in front of the camera to share a message to the world and enroll clients, you need to put them aside.
+Whatever reservations you have about getting in front of the camera to share a message with the world and enroll clients, you need to put them aside.
 You need to do this.

 If you’re new to it, it’s okay.
 At some point, you will get used to it as long.
 Simply practice and make it a consistent part of your marketing strategies.